sarathchandra2812/chicago-taxi/README.md

 # Security Concerns

 Our data includes the Taxi ID, taxi company's names and the details of the taxi rides.
-Although the Taxi ID is anonymous, it might still raise some security concerns.
+The taxi IDs are anonymoused.
+The taxi drivers' info are not available.
+And the taxi riders' info does not exist in the dataset.

-We believe Google has the highest level of security in protectding the clients' data.
-From data extraction to data prediction, we kept the data within the GCP platform.
+Also, we kept the data within the GCP's secured infrastructure during the whole process.

 # Reference
 1. Google Cloud Platform: https://github.com/GoogleCloudPlatform/professional-services/tree/master/examples/cloudml-energy-price-forecasting